-Nepal Moves to Exit FATF Grey List: Ministries Tasked with Action Plans
+Nepal FATF Grey List: Ministries Develop Action Plans

 Finance, Home, Industry, and Other Key Ministries Assigned Specific Responsibilities

-Kathmandu: In a major step toward removing Nepal from the Financial Action Task Force (FATF)’s grey list, key ministries have been directed to develop sector-specific action plans.
-The decision was made during a high-level secretaries’ meeting held on Monday.
+Kathmandu: In a major step to remove Nepal from the FATF grey list, key ministries will develop sector-specific action plans.
+This directive came during a high-level secretaries’ meeting on Monday.
+The goal is to strengthen compliance with international anti-money laundering and counter-terrorism financing standards.

-The meeting approved the implementation of the Detailed Corrective Action Plan 2082 to address shortcomings in combating money laundering and terror financing.
-The Ministry of Finance, Ministry of Home Affairs, Ministry of Industry, Commerce and Supplies, and the Ministry of Land Management, Cooperatives and Poverty Alleviation have been assigned the responsibility of drafting and executing their respective action plans.
+The meeting approved the Detailed Corrective Action Plan 2082 to address existing shortcomings.
+The Ministry of Finance, Ministry of Home Affairs, Ministry of Industry, Commerce and Supplies, and the Ministry of Land Management, Cooperatives and Poverty Alleviation must draft and execute their action plans.

-Progress reports on the action plans will be submitted monthly to the Office of the Prime Minister and Council of Ministers and will be reviewed in subsequent secretaries’ meetings.
+Moreover, progress reports on the action plans will be submitted monthly to the Office of the Prime Minister and Council of Ministers.
+Officials will review them in subsequent secretaries’ meetings.
+This system ensures accountability and timely action toward FATF compliance.

 How did you feel after reading this news?